Jahnavi16-7231/Enhanced-E-Healthcare-Data-Security-and-Sharing-with-ECC-Based-Encryption/README.md

-Enhanced E-Healthcare Data Security and Sharing
+Title:Enhanced E-Healthcare Data Security and Sharing with ECC-Based Encryption

 A secure and patient-centric e-healthcare data management system that protects sensitive medical data using hybrid cryptography and consent-based access control.
 Overview